 The calorimetric towers directly enter in the calculation of the missing transverse energy (MET), and as input for the jet reconstruction algorithms.
-No longitudinal segmentation is available in the simulated calorimeters.
 No sharing between neighbouring towers is implemented when particles enter a tower very close to its geometrical edge.